OdysseasKr/neural-disaggregator/README.md

 - Recurrent network with LSTM neurons as mentioned in [Neural NILM](https://arxiv.org/pdf/1507.06594.pdf) (see [example](https://github.com/OdysseasKr/neural-disaggregator/tree/master/RNN/RNN-example.ipynb))
 - Recurrent network with GRU.
 A variation of the LSTM network in order to compare the two types of RNNs (see [example](https://github.com/OdysseasKr/neural-disaggregator/blob/master/GRU/GRU-example.ipynb))
 - Recurrent network with "lookback" (LookbackGRU).
 A variation of the GRU network in that uses a window of data as input.
-- Short Sequence to Point Network as mentioned in [paper](https://dl.acm.org/citation.cfm?id=3201011).
+- Short Sequence to Point Network as described in [paper](https://dl.acm.org/citation.cfm?id=3201011).
 Based on the architecture in [original paper](https://arxiv.org/abs/1612.09106) (see [example](https://github.com/OdysseasKr/neural-disaggregator/blob/master/ShortSeq2Point/ShortSeq2Point-example.ipynb))